Kingcom/armips/Readme.md

   sw  a1,0x20(r29)
 ```

-There can be both global and local `equ` directives, but unlike normal labels, they have to be defined before they are used.
+There can be both global and local `equ` directives, but unlike normal labels, they must be defined before they are used.

-## 3.5 Math parser
+## 4.5 Expression parser

-A standard math parser with operator precedence and bracket support has been implemented.
-It is intended to behave exactly like any C/C++ parser and supports all unary, binary and tertiary operators of the C language.
+A standard expression parser with operator precedence and bracket support has been implemented.
+It is intended to behave exactly like any C/C++ parser and supports all unary, binary and ternary operators of the C language.
 Every numeral argument can be given as an expression, including label names.
 However, some directives do not support variable addresses, so labels cannot be used in expressions for them.
 The following bases are supported:

 * `0xA` and `0Ah` for hexadecimal numbers
 * `0o12` and `12o` for octal numbers